Better Upload

 };

-In the example above, we create the upload route demo.
+In the example above, we create the upload route profile.
 Learn more about upload routes here.

 Create <Uploader /> component